I ran into her again recently, on a Wednesday evening, very late, at the supermarket. I do

 As a matter of fact I haven't.
 Not a word.
 Have you?

 No, she said, and her air of expectancy was quieter now, still present but more subdued.

 when it comes to Karin – family, job, money problems, husband problems –

 Who knows, I laughed, pushing my cart away safely at last.

-She laughed too, and as we separated and began heading towards opposite ends of the aisle we
+She laughed too, and as we separated and headed towards opposite ends of the aisle we kept hooting

-were hooting it back and forth, as if echoing each other:
+it back and forth, like two owls calling to each other: